ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/app-functions/switchapp.html.markdown

 <td width="1">
 </td>
 <td width="710">
   You can pass any number of parameters into your App this way.
-These can be read using [getInputParameters()](/developers/user-guide/scripting-apis/client-api/app-functions/getinputparameter) .
+These can be read using <a href="/developers/user-guide/scripting-apis/client-api/app-functions/getinputparameter">getInputParameters()</a> .
 Object described below.

 </td>
 </tr>